 Applications are welcome from students who are:

-- Enrolled in classes at Iona College
+- Enrolled and/or accepted full-time at Iona College

 - A first-generation college student whose parent/guardian has not graduated from a four-year institution; and/or

 - A college student with a documented disability

 - Individualized academic counseling and guidance

 - Academic enrichment workshops

 - Tutorial services

 The Student Support Services Program is designed to:

 - Increase the retention and graduation rates of eligible students